ludwig-ai/ludwig-docs/docs/examples/adult_census_income.md

 Next the `output_features` are defined.
 In this example, there is one response variable called `income`.
 This is a [binary feature](../../configuration/features/binary_features/) with two possible values: " <=50K" or " >50K".
 Because thes values are not conventional binary values, i.e., "True" and "False", a feature specific preprocessing option is specified to indicate which string (" >50K") is interpreted as "True".
 A four layer fully connected decoder of 32 cells in each layer is specified for this output feature.

 The last section in this configuration file describes options for how the the [`trainer`](../../configuration/trainer/) will operate.
-In this example the `trainer` will process the training data for 5 epochs.
-The optimizer type "sgd" is the stochastic gradient descent method.
+In this example the `trainer` will process the training data for 10 epochs.
+The optimizer type is "adam".

 With `config.yaml`: